How to Toast Spices (and Why You Should)

 Fresh and freshly ground toasted spices make a world of difference and will add some pretty substantial excitement to your everyday dishes.

-Although buying pre-ground spices is certainly convenient, ground spices oxidize and lose their flavors much quicker than whole spices, so with pre-ground stuff, there s a great risk that what you buy fresh from the store is already well past it’s best buy date in your kitchen.
+Although buying pre-ground spices is certainly convenient, ground spices oxidize and lose their flavors much quicker than whole spices.
+With the pre-ground stuff, there's a risk that what you purchase from the store is already well past it’s "best by" date by the time it reaches your kitchen.

 How to Toast Spices